United States of America travel guide

 If a child (under the age of 18) is travelling with only one parent or someone who isn’t a parent or legal guardian, you may be asked to provide certain documents at the border.
 For further information, see the US Customs and Border Protection website.

-It’s possible to travel to the United States after you’ve been to Cuba.
-However, you may wish to take supporting documents about the purpose of your trip to Cuba in case you’re questioned by US immigration officials at the port of entry on arrival in the US.
+It’s possible to travel to the USA after you’ve been to Cuba.
+However, you may wish to take supporting documents about the purpose of your trip to Cuba in case you’re questioned by US immigration officials at the port of entry on arrival in the USA.
 If you have any further questions or concerns, contact the nearest US Embassy or Consulate.

 If you need emergency medical assistance during your trip, dial 911 and ask for an ambulance.
 You should contact your insurance/medical assistance company promptly if you’re referred to a medical facility for treatment.